sproutcore/docs/README.md

 "vm.runInThisContext(fs.readFileSync(file), file);" in the installed jsdoc run.js file.

+NOTE: If you install it from RubyGems it will not work.
+To install the gem, you should build it locally:

+$ gem build sc_docs.gemspec

+and then install it:

+$ gem install sc-docs-0.0.3.gem

 Previewed the docs with:

-bin/sc-docs preview frameworks/sproutcore -t lib/sc_docs/templates/docs.sproutcore.com/
+sc-docs preview frameworks/sproutcore -t lib/sc_docs/templates/docs.sproutcore.com/

 Built the docs with:

-bin/sc-docs generate frameworks/sproutcore -o output -t lib/sc_docs/templates/docs.sproutcore.com/
+sc-docs generate frameworks/sproutcore -o output -t lib/sc_docs/templates/docs.sproutcore.com/

 And then copied the output into my clone of git@github.com:sproutcore-docs/sproutcore-docs.github.com.git It's important not to build directly into the build repo working copy, because